12 Benefits of Stretching – Backed by Science

-The truth about how stretching (flexibility training) really prevents sports injuries.
+The truth about how stretching and flexibility training really prevents sports injuries and improves athletic performance.

 - When adjusting for all potential risk factors, there remained no significant difference between the two stretching groups.